Sign In | Starter Of The Day | Tablesmaster | Fun Maths | Go Maths | Topics | More

 The starter may be a warm up for the main part of the lesson or it may be a chance to revise the basics of Mathematics and be unrelated to the main part of the lesson altogether.
 Some starters are puzzles, quizzes or investigations and are designed to capture the interest of the pupils at the very beginning of the lesson.

 This huge resource of three hundred and sixty six starters is also available to tutors.
-The ‘Starter of the Day’ could be a great start to your tutotial session.
+The ‘Starter of the Day’ could be a great start to your tutorial session.
 They may be an introduction to the main theme of the tutorial or they may be about something unrelated.
 Each starter has answers lower down the webpage which you can access by creating an account and signing in to Transum Mathematics as a tutor.

 It is very useful to take the time to keep a record of what you plan to do in a tutorial session then after the session edit these notes to show what you actually achieved.
 The Class Admin facility, here on Transum, is ideal for this.
 Though it was initially designed for teachers to keep a record of their class lesson planning it can equally well be used for your records.
 Set up a new class for each of your tutees and keep your notes as lesson plans.